vinejs/vinejs.dev/content/docs/guides/field_context.md

 ## isValid

-A boolean to know if the field is valid.
-It will be considered invalid if the field has failed one or more validations.
+A boolean to determine if the field is valid.
+It will be considered invalid if it has failed one or more validations.

 ## isDefined